xyrotype/xyrotype/_posts/2026-04-16-spotify-premium-gw.md

 **2. ELIGIBILITY CRITERIA:**
 2.1.
 Age Requirements: Participants must be at least 13 years of age at the time of entry.

 2.2.
-Geographic Restrictions: This giveaway is open to [Global / Specific Regions] participants, except where prohibited by local law.
+Geographic Restrictions: This giveaway is open to Global participants, except where prohibited by local law.

 2.3.
 Account Standing: Participants must have a valid Discord account in good standing.
 Use of automated scripts, bots, or multiple "alt" accounts to enter is strictly prohibited and will result in immediate disqualification.